jsantiago611/insurance-quartz/content/Income Statement.md

 ---
 title: Income Statement
 ---
 An [[Income Statement]] shows a company's revenues and expenses over a period of time.
 For an insurer, it's the story of money flowing into and out of [[The Pool]].

-But here's the thing about an insurer's income statement: it's built on a foundation of guesses.
-The main revenue is [[Premium]]s, but they have to be earned over the life of the policy, so you can't just book it all at once.
-The main expense is [[Claim]]s, but those are estimates of losses that might not be paid for years.
-So you have actuaries making educated guesses about the future, and those guesses become the "profit" or "loss" you see on the statement.
-It's a picture of financial performance, but it's a blurry, impressionist painting, not a photograph.
+But for an insurance company, this is... weird.
+The main revenue is [[Premium]]s.
+But they haven't earned that premium all at once.
+They earn it over the life of the policy.
+And the main expense is [[Claim]]s, but those claims might not be paid for years.
+So the income statement is full of estimates and reserves.
+It's a picture of financial performance, but it's a blurry picture, because it's built on a bunch of actuarial guesses about the future.
+The bottom line—the profit or loss—is literally an educated opinion.